Faizan-313/ai-chatbot/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements.
+Check the contribution.md for more information.

 ## License